JohnnySonTrinh/love-letter-generator/README.md

 </div>

 ### About Page
 The About page was designed so that you can swipe to find out more about us, like a dating app.
-It shows cards with information about the team contributors: Profile, LinkedIn link, things they love... as well as a few words about tech and love, or their love for tech!
+It shows cards with information about the team contributors: Profile, LinkedIn link, things they love... as well as a few words about tech and love, or their love for tech! <br>
+This page needs some more work to make it as fabulous as planned, please see [Future Implementations](#future-implementations).

 ### Contact Page
 The Contact page has a form that sends a message to the Cupid team.
 It has input fields for name, email, message, and a submit button.
 When Submit is clicked, there is a feedback message.